Find audience, FAQ, author, and usage of quote-Confidence is contagious. So is lack of confidence

 Question: Is this about faking confidence until you make it?

-Answer: Not exactly.
-It’s more about choosing to project the confidence you need to have for your team’s sake, even if you’re nervous internally.
+Answer: No. It’s more about choosing to project the confidence you need to have for your team’s sake, even if you’re nervous internally.
 It’s about focusing on the solution, not the problem, in your communication.

 Question: Can a single confident person really overcome a whole team’s doubt?